 The GDPR also places an express requirement on data controllers who are processing children’s data to adapt their privacy notices for the appropriate age group.

 As you can see from the list above, the GDPR places a much bigger burden on businesses to provide information to data subjects.
-These changes will need to be carefully worked through and privacy notices extended and re-worded to meet the GDPR requirements.
+Hopefully your privacy notice complies with the requirements but it’s important to keep it under review.
+If the information you collect, or what you do with it changes, you should ensure your privacy notice is updated as soon as possible.
 Non-compliance could not just lead to a penalty, but could also damage public trust in the organisation.

 Another challenge facing businesses is the shift away from traditional methods of collecting information directly from the individual and an increase in the use of data collected by other means.
 The increased use of wearable tech such as smart-watches and fit-bits allows individuals to be tracked and observed.
 Privacy notices for this sort of data capture will need to be clear as to use of the data collected.
 The need for fairness and transparency in privacy notices will be of even greater importance in relation to this sort of data.
 In this case, the data subject may not even have considered that the data may be personal data and therefore the privacy notice must ensure that this is communicated clearly.

-Data controllers will need to carefully examine their existing privacy notices and update them to be GDPR compliant.
+Hopefully your privacy notice has already been updated to be GDPR compliant but it’s an ongoing obligation so ensure you keep it under review.
 Notices should not only provide the required information, but do so in clear language avoiding the use of legalese or jargon.

 If you offer goods or services online, rather than providing a long privacy notice, you could consider implementing layering devices such as ‘just-in-time’ notices.
 This will ensure that information given on privacy is provided to the data subject at the most appropriate time.

-With the increased use of many different types of electronic devices you will also need to check that your privacy notice is accessible on mobile phones and tablets.
+With the increased use of many different types of electronic devices you will also need to ensure that your privacy notice is accessible on mobile phones and tablets.

 How can I provide the required information?